 For questions about stationery, contact Campus Print & Mail at (413) 542-2528 or email firstname.lastname@example.org.

 Q: Why do I need to follow identity guidelines?

-A: Amherst College is a single institution that stands for exceptional quality in a variety of programs in the liberal arts.
+A: Amherst College is a single institution that offers a variety of programs of exceptional quality in the liberal arts.
 Given this diversity, it is necessary to establish a set of guidelines that position the College’s identity under one unified set of standards.